 One big benefit of this structure is that all tax liability is covered when the crypto is swapped for fiat, so the rest of the transaction will be totally normal from a taxation perspective.

 Lots of Ways to Use Cryptos

-If you are in the USA or Western Europe, it should be pretty easy to buy real estate with your stash of cryptocurrency.
+If you are in the USA or Western Europe, it should be pretty easy to buy real estate with cryptocurrency.
 Most major crypto exchanges will allow you to cash out your holdings to fiat, which means you can buy just about anything, real estate included!